etirone/SevereWindMachineLearning/README.md

 # Citation
-Any use of the data in this GitHub repository should cite this (in review):
+Any use of the data in this GitHub repository should cite this (paper in review):

-@unpublished{tirone_machine_2023,
-	address = {Bulletin of the American Meteorological Society}, title = {A machine learning approach to improve the usability of severe thunderstorm wind reports}, author = {Tirone, Elizabeth and Gallus, William A. and Pal, Subrata and Dutta, Somak and Maitra, Ranjan and Newman, Jennifer and Weber, Eric and Jirak, Israel}, year = {2023},
-}
+**Tirone, E., Gallus, W. A., Pal, S., Dutta, S., Maitra, R., Newman, J., Weber, E., and Jirak, I., (2023).
+A machine learning approach to improve the usability of severe thunderstorm wind reports. *Bull.
+Amer.
+Meteor.
+Soc.* (in review)**